 The rights to a patent created during employment are often governed by the terms of the employment contract.
-Hence, as provided by the IP Code, if the employment contract is silent, the following rules shall apply: (1) if the patent or inventive activity is not part of the regular duties of the employee, even if facilities, time, and materials of the employer was utilized, the patent shall belong to the employee; and (2) if the patent or inventive activity is part of the regular duties of the employee, the patent shall belong to the employer.
+Hence, as provided by the IP Code, if the employment contract is silent, the following rules shall apply: (1) if the patent or inventive activity is not part of the regular duties of the employee, even if facilities, time, and materials of the employee, and (2) if the patent or inventive activity is part of the regular duties of the employee, the patent shall belong to the employer.